yuuknishida/Coding-Projects/README.md

+# About: I'm a university student pursuing a Robotics Degree.
+Here are some coding projects I've done so far.

 # Projects
-These are some code projects from class and code I've done myself just for fun
+These are some code projects from class and code I've done myself just for fun.

 ## Slot Machines (Python)